Five storylines to follow heading into the Giants' Week 7 game in Atlanta:

 "Matt Ryan is at the top of his game this year," Collins said.
 "He's been doing a great job.
 They got Julio [Jones] – a big, tall receiver, big-time receiver.
 You got [Mohamed] Sanu, and you got Calvin Ridley that's doing big-time things over there.
 It's a good matchup.
 A lot of shifting motions that we have to be tuned into, and just making sure we use our eyes correctly and making sure we use those eyes to make sure we get to the right play."

-View rare photos of the all-time series between the New York Giants and Atlanta Falcons.
+View photos from the all-time series between the New York Giants and Atlanta Falcons.